 There is advice on other animals too.
 A word of warning; advice here is general.
 This website is not a substitute for a trained person (vet or behaviourist) who knows your animal as an individual.
 All sick animals should be taken to a vet.

 During 20 years as the Daily Telegraph pets columnist and pet agony aunt, I dealt with about 100,000 questions on animal behaviour.
 In order to improve my feline knowledge I gained a first class honours degree in applied animal behaviour in 2010.
-I am doing a masters degree to get more knowledge.
+I have since done a masters degree in clinical animal behaviour at Lincoln University.
 My behaviour advice is science based.

 I answer cat care questions in Your Cat magazine.
 I can be found on David the Dogman’s programme on Talk Radio Europe – most Saturdays at 10.00am CET.
 My special introductory tune is below – cleverly composed by Rob of TRE.